pinskylab/field/Clownfish_data_collection_and_database_notes.md

 * Some sites lost all APCL and/or all anemones (Poroc San Flower, Gabas), Hicgop lost fish and anemones DURING field season
 * Saw wrasses eating eggs while clownfish being tagged
 * Fish this year seemed more stressed after being handled
+* Protocol to re-tag tagged anemones with APCL with only plastic tags with metal tags (even if both plastic tags were still present), though might not have been completely consistently applied.